 -

 Continue reading →: Navigating Life’s Complexity: Finding Peace in a Busy WorldLife today can feel a lot.
-Many young women I talk with share the same concern: “How do I keep everything on track when I feel so overwhelmed?”
+Many people I talk with share the same concern: “How do I keep everything on track when I feel so overwhelmed?”
 It makes sense.
 Complexity has skyrocketed.
 Our phones are more powerful than the computers that sent astronauts to the moon.
-Our calendars…
+Our calendars are…

 -